Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Dionysus Drunk, Yiannis Tsaroychis 1972

-The Dionysian festivals, also known as Bacchanal could be called the rave parties of ancient Greece.
+The Dionysian festivals also known as Bacchanal could be called the rave parties of ancient Greece.

-The copious amounts of wine knocked back, trance-inducing music, strange herbs ingested and wild singing and dancing; all produced a state of complete abandon and a total lack of inhibition.
+The copious amounts of wine knocked back, trance-inducing music, strange herbs ingested and wild singing and dancing all produced a state of complete abandon and a total lack of inhibition.

-Dedicated to the Greek God of wine, Dionysus (Bacchus is the Roman name for Dionysus), these mad affairs continued throughout the Mediterranean until they were brought to a stop by Christianization.
+These mad affairs continued throughout the Mediterranean until they were brought to a stop by Christianization.

 The Youth of Bacchus (Dionysus), 1884 Painting William-Adolphe Bouguereau.